 Balkan Talks is an interdisciplinary web journal focusing on humanities and social sciences, established and managed by participants of the CEU course Western Balkans: Imperial Legacies, Nation-Building, State Disintegration.
 Our objective is to amplify diverse voices from West Balkan, introduce new interdisciplinary subjects, and foster intellectual exchanges to make this part of Balkan visible in local, regional, and global discussions.

 We started as a group of enthusiastic students of the Western Balkans course at the Invisible University for Ukraine.
 We created this network to create space for promoting peace and reconciliation in the Western Balkans.
-Here, you can read articles from various humanistic disciplines and the subjective side of the story about all of us from the Western Balkans.
+Here, you can read articles from various humanistic disciplines and the subjective side of the story about all of us from the region.

 Meet our staff